One morning after I put Anna down for a nap, the middle two were distracted so I stole a few moments with David.

 Moments earlier, I’d just peered into Anna’s mouth, checking to see if those same teeth were breaking through her gums.

 Perhaps it’s because the newborn stage is equally eternal and fleeting, so you never really feel “in it.”
-Or because the concrete concept of time is suddenly abstract.
-And your existence is divided up into three-hour increments so strongly that the 24-hour doesn’t apply anymore, and when someone asks you when you graduated from college you squint into the sun and say, “17,520 feedings ago.”
+Or because, with an infant, the concrete concept of time is suddenly abstract.
+Your existence is divided up into three-hour increments so strongly that the 24-hour doesn’t apply anymore, and when someone asks you when you graduated from college you squint into the sun and say, “17,520 feedings ago.”

 This past year, as Anna has stretched and grown from infant to baby, David has turned into such a big kid.